Outside (David Bowie album): Initial sessions

 Recording for Outside began in March 1994 at Mountain Studios in Montreux, Switzerland.
 Production was handled by Bowie, Eno and David Richards, the co-producer of Never Let Me Down (1987) and The Buddha of Suburbia.
 Bowie and Eno were adamant about creating something different from the Berlin albums.
 The latter explained: "We don't want to make another record of a bunch of songs.
 There's got to be a bigger landscape in play than that."
 Returning Bowie collaborators included Gabrels on guitar, Erdal Kızılçay on bass, and Mike Garson on piano.
 Also returning from Black Tie was Soul Asylum drummer Sterling Campbell, whom Bowie described as "spontaneous and extremely inventive.
 [He] plays a song differently every time; there are different shades of his teacher, Dennis Davis."

 Departing from the process of Bowie's most recent works, the majority of the tracks were composed on the spot in the studio; some were entirely improvised.
 During the sessions, Bowie and Eno used experimental techniques previously utilised during the Berlin Trilogy, such as the latter's Oblique Strategies cards – "part-fortune cookie, part-Monopoly 'Chance' cards" intended to spark creative ideas.
 Each one contained a written character, such as "You are the disgruntled member of a South African rock band.
 Play the notes that were suppressed."
 Bowie elaborated that the cards set the tone for each day, taking the music into "obscure" directions: "And it would very rarely lapse into the cliché."
 Eno stated that this was done as a way for the musicians to "free you from being yourself".
-Garson and Gabrels responded favourably to the cards, but Kızılçay was oppressive at first, finding them confusing and useless.
-He later complained about Eno's methods to biographer Marc Spitz, stating "he cannot even play four bars ...[nor] play two harmonies together. [...]
+Garson and Gabrels responded favourably to the cards, but Kızılçay was opposed at first, finding them confusing and useless.
+He later complained about Eno's methods to the biographer Marc Spitz, stating "he cannot even play four bars ...[nor] play two harmonies together. [...]
 I don't know how he became so famous."